Part 1: 'Misconceptions of Emotions. The Myths and Biases.'

 Summary

-The Emotional Agility Series highlighted the work of Dr Susan David, Dr Carol Dweck, Dr Brené Brown, Dr Adam Grant and James Rhee.
+The Emotional Agility Series of posts I wrote in 2024 highlighted the work of Dr Susan David, Dr Carol Dweck, Dr Brené Brown, Dr Adam Grant and James Rhee.

 These experts offer tools to become more emotionally agile.
 I developed my own ‘in-the-moment process’ and ‘broader strategy’ to translate these tools into my everyday context.